ekowyawson/reading-notes/401-notes/prep-dataStructuresAndAlgorithms.md

-# Prep: The Growth Mindset
+# Prep: Data Structures and Algorithms

 ## Why This Topic Matters